 I spent three nights in an OYO Rooms hell so that I could I bring these facts to you.
-Before this I have stayed in a sub-standard OYO room in Candolim Goa and after I published that story (My first OYO Rooms experience), I was contacted by OYO Rooms, they apologised, offered me a Rs.
+Before this I have stayed in a sub-standard OYO room in Candolim Goa and after I published that story in another blog of mine, I was contacted by OYO Rooms, they apologised, offered me a Rs.
 1000 voucher for the next booking, and tried to make me believe that the problems experienced by me in their Candolim hotel were just an exception.
 Now after staying in another OYO property in Panjim Goa, I know that OYO Rooms actually have no control over what happens at the OYO Rooms on the ground.
 I also discovered that the people at OYO Rooms get concerned only when something bad about OYO Rooms get published.
 But when a customer of OYO Rooms complains directly to them, such complaints are never taken seriously.
 I know this because my complaint to OYO Rooms was ignored as if it was just a matter of routine.
 In this page you will read why OYO’s promises of spotless white linen, hygienic bathrooms, and free WiFi are just false promises.
-Keep reading…

 Welcome To OYO Rooms At Hotel “Hell” Republica

-According to the owner, this hotel started operating in November 2015 and they entered into a pact with OYO Rooms immediately after opening.
-All the available rooms in the hotel are sold by OYO and the unavailable rooms (non-A.C.) are not available.
-I am sure those unavailable rooms are presently occupied by ghosts because this building is like 100 years old.
+According to the owner, this hotel had entered into a pact with OYO Rooms immediately after opening.
+All the available rooms in the hotel are sold by OYO.
+The hotel has non-A.C. rooms but those are “unavailable”.
+I guess those unavailable rooms are presently occupied by ghosts because this building is like 100 years old.
 The first room they took me to was not ready even after 3.00pm.
 The used soap, shampoo etc. left by the previous guests were still there in the bathroom.
 The hotel’s boy told me that the room had been cleaned but they had forgotten to remove the used soap.
 Even the bed did not seem clean.
 I asked for a change and then they showed me another room that according to the front office guy was being saved for three guests arriving later.
 But then they decided to give me that room.

 This supposedly cleaned room had used pillow covers which were not replaced after the last guest checked out.
 They were dirty and had human hair all over.
 When I asked the boy to change the pillow covers, he insisted that the covers had been changed.
 Later he changed the pillow covers but the “new” ones also did not seem unused.
 The bed cover had stains on it like someone had kept wet tea/coffee mugs on it.
 One of the two towels had big stains of all colors, shapes and sizes and I was not able to guess where those stains could have come from.
 The other towel was free of stains, perhaps not used by the previous guest.